Senior Thesis Requirements and Schedule 2017-2018

 Research Involving Human Subjects

 - VERY IMPORTANT: If you are going to write a thesis based on data from human subjects – through interviews, participant observation, databases with identifiable information, etc. – you need to go through an approval process with the Institutional Review Board (IRB) at Brandeis.
 The IRB’s purpose is to make sure that you do not take advantage of your research subjects and that the research benefits outweigh the risks.
 IRB approval takes time, and you need approval before beginning your study.
 So, it is critical that you submit your protocol as soon as you and your advisor have agreed on your study design, so as to avoid significant delays in your research.
-An explanation of the forms you need to submit can be found here.
-You should print out and complete the two necessary forms which are available on‐line at: http://www.brandeis.edu/ora/proposals/forms.html
+An explanation of the process and the forms you need to submit can be found here.

 - You will also need to work with your advisor on a research protocol that describes in detail the exact procedures that you will undertake in doing the research.
 Once completed, it should be hand carried to the Office of Research Administration in Bernstein Marcus 117.
 You can view the IRB meeting schedule.
 To be reviewed, your protocol must be received by that office 10 business days in advance since all the committee members must read a very large volume of applications.
 Take care of this in September if at all possible or you may lose valuable time in your research.